Ryan McMahon Player Props: Rockies vs. Brewers

-On Monday, Ryan McMahon (.395 on-base percentage in past 10 games, 53 points above season-long percentage) and the Colorado Rockies face the Milwaukee Brewers, whose starting pitcher will be Freddy Peralta.
-First pitch is at 8:10 PM ET.
+Ryan McMahon -- with a slugging percentage of .639 in his past 10 games, including three home runs -- will be in action for the Colorado Rockies against the Milwaukee Brewers, with Wade Miley on the hill, on August 8 at 8:10 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Cardinals.
+He had a hitless performance in his previous game (0-for-3) against the Brewers.

 Ryan McMahon Game Info & Props vs. the Brewers